vuepress/vuepress-plugin-blog/docs/guide/getting-started.md

 ```

 ::: tip
 Of course you can use whatever service you like or roll your own comment system.
-Just simply ignore the config.
+You can simply ignore this config as you wish so that this build-in comment feature won't be enabled.
 :::

 ## Newsletter